Matze-Jung/opentx-lua-widgets/README.md

 ```
 ... and the second parameter of the main script call to a `true` value inside the encapsulated layout.

-> *Try to use padding instead of nesting where possible to preserve memory.*
+> *Try to use margin instead of nesting where possible to preserve memory.*

 **X7** [![](img/layout_nested.gif "Example nested grid on X7 display")](https://github.com/Matze-Jung/opentx-lua-widgets#nesting)